-4
+Figure 4: Arduino Motor Shield Rev3 [2]

-The motor shield is a dual full-bridge driver which is designed to drive inductive loads being relays, solenoids, DC and stepping motors.
+The motor shield (Figure 4) is a dual full-bridge driver which is designed to drive inductive loads like relays, solenoids, DC and stepping motors.
 It has two motor drivers, channel A and channel B, that can supply each own DC motor.
 Each of these drivers allows the user to control the speed and direction of the motor.
 The operating voltage is from 5 to 12V and by using external power supply can each channel supply 2A.
-(Arduino u.d.)(Sarafan u.d.)
+(Arduino u.d.)

+As the shield is stacked on an Arduino, are there some pins that are always in use.
+When addressed, can the direction of the motor change, adjustment for the speed can be specified (0-255), control of start/stop for the motors and the current flow on each channel can be tracked.
+The following pins are used regarding the channels A and B. (Sarafan u.d.)